-4 Wrong Path: To Model or Not to Model
+3. Wrong Path: To Model Or Not To Model

 In this section, we measure the error in IPC if wrong-path memory references are not simulated.
 We also evaluate the overall effect of wrong-path memory references on the IPC (retired Instructions Per Cycle) performance of a processor.
 We investigate how the effects of wrong-path references change with memory latency and instruction window size.
 In order to isolate the effects of wrong-path memory references, we ensure that wrong-path execution can only affect the execution on the correct path through changes in the memory system.
-Any other state that is updated speculatively during wrong-path execution is restored upon recovery from misprediction.
+All other state that is updated speculatively during wrong-path execution is restored upon recovery from misprediction.
+Table 1.
+The number of retired instructions; branch mispredictions, L2, D-Cache (DC), and I-Cache (IC) misses per 1000 retired instructions on the baseline processor for the simulated benchmarks.
+Baseline IPC performance and IPC prformance with a stream prefetcher (see Section 3.2) are also shown.